Ask Congress to Keep Families Together

 Children need to be defined by their age, not their borders.
 Regardless of immigration status, children are children first and need to be treated as such. -Caryl Stern, President and CEO of UNICEF USA

 Policies that promote child protection should remain a priority for government agencies operating along the United States southern border.
-While Executive Order 13841 rescinded the practice of separating children from their families, UNICEF USA encourages our nation’s leadership to address those children who were already separated from their parents and remain in detention.
-Detention - even for the shortest period and with family members - is still harmful to children’s health and well-being.
+While the Administration rescinded the policy of separating children from their families, families still face the risk of indefinite detention, even with children; and many children who had already been separated from their parents remain in detention.
+The detention of children - even with family members - is still harmful to children’s health and well-being.
 In addition to being at risk of exploitation and abuse, children are often denied meaningful mental health and medical care, as well as their right to learn and play.

 Protect Children On the Move and Keep Families Together